April 29, 2025

 Transcriptions

-However, that’s not to say the art of voice acting is easy—it’s a specialized skill you can charge high rates for.
+However, that's not to say the art of voice acting is easy—it's a specialized skill requiring technical precision, emotional range, and versatility.
+There's a reason professionals can command premium rates for their vocal talents.

 During the early days of radio, voiceovers were essential for setting scenes, describing events, and providing context because they didn't have many visual tools.

 As TV shows and filmmaking developed, voiceovers found a place in narrating stories, providing backstories, and expressing a character's inner thoughts.
-Voiceovers have improved in quality and versatility thanks to tech advances: things like clearer sound, better editing capabilities, and even the ability to edit and alter voices.
+Voiceovers have improved in quality and versatility thanks to tech advances: things like clearer sound, better editing capabilities, and even AI voice technology that can edit and alter voices with unprecedented realism.

-It’s common for people to mix up “voiceovers” with “voice acting.”
+It's common for people to mix up "voiceover" (sometimes written as "voice over" or "voice-over") with "voice acting."
 At a glance, they might seem like two sides of the same coin, but there are subtle differences between them.
-It’s true that they both use the voice as a tool, but their purpose and techniques are different.
+It's true that they both use the voice as a tool, but their purpose and techniques are different.

 Voice actor speaking into mic